kitchen design tips

 Layouts, the classic foundation of where things will be.
 Have you thought about the ‘shape’ of your kitchen?

 How you plan to use your kitchen (is it just where you cook?
 Probably not these days).

 If you’ve got a shape in mind, do you want/need a kitchen island?

 Getting the basics right - Where things are related to each other and their uses.

-And finally, the details - Making sure to inject as much joy into your living spaces as possible.
+And finally, attention to detail - Making sure to inject as much joy into your living spaces as possible.

 So, lets get started…

 Whether you want a modern clean look, a classic country feel, or something more minimal, there are four or five classic layouts that are great starting points.

 Single and double galley kitchens with one or two continuous runs of cabinets

 L-shaped kitchens that are built into a corner offering optimum counter space